 Rest of the weary, joy of the sad; Hope of the dreary, light of the glad; Home of the stranger, strength to the end; Refuge from danger, Saviour and Friend.
 Pillow where lying, love rests its head; Peace of the dying, life of the dead; Path of the lowly, prize at the end; Bliss of the holy, Saviour and Friend.
 When my feet stumble, to Thee I’ll cry, Crown of the humble, cross of the high; When my steps wander, over my bend, Truer and fonder, Saviour and Friend.
 Thee still confessing, ever I’ll raise Unto Thee blessing glory and praise; All my endeavor, world without end, Thine to be ever, Saviour and Friend.
 (Author Unknown)

-Let’s take time to meditate on the God in whom we can trust.
-Every need we may have in our lives He can fulfill without any difficulty.
+Let’s take time to meditate on the God whom we can trust.
+He can fulfill every need we may have in our lives without difficulty.
 In the good times as well as the bad times, let’s not have a small view of God but truly realize how great and capable He is.
 When our good is not good enough, God is more than enough!

 If you would like to be reminded how Christ is relevant to every area of life, subscribe to our email list.
 You will be asked to verify your request by jumping through a few hoops, but that is for your safety!